 So how are organizations rewarding employees for all this extra work?
 Let's just say there's still a lot of room for improvement in the realm of employee rewards and recognition.

-As The Great Resignation continues — and may even worsen in 2022 — employers must do more to give employees what they need and want.
-We know what that means for remote work, flexible schedules and mental health support.
-Now, in an effort to improve the employee experience, worker productivity and potential business outcomes, employers are reevaluating employee rewards and looking for ways to ensure that employees feel seen, heard and valued for their contributions.
+And in an effort to improve the employee experience, worker productivity and potential business outcomes, employers are reevaluating employee rewards and looking for ways to ensure that employees feel seen, heard and valued for their contributions.

 To explore the next phase in the evolution of rewarding employees, we spoke with Amy Spurling, founder and CEO of Compt, which provides a solution to help employers reward and support their employees via stipend payments.
 Spurling's unique perspective as an employer as well as a service provider in the employee rewards space informs the valuable observations and actionable insights below.